-Hello World in Rust · Cloudflare Workers docs
+Hello World in Rust

 Generate

-Cloudflare's command-line tool for managing Workers projects, Wrangler, has great support for templates – pre-built collections of code that make it easy to get started writing Workers.
-We'll make use of the rustwasm-worker template to start building your project.
+Cloudflare’s command-line tool for managing Workers projects, Wrangler, supports various templates — pre-built collections of code that make it easy to get started writing Workers.
+You will use the rustwasm-worker template to start building your project.

-In the command line, generate your Workers project by passing in a project name (we'll use rustwasm-markdown-parser), and the template URL to base your project on.
+In the command line, generate your Workers project by passing in a project name and the template URL to base your project on:

 ~ $ wrangler generate rustwasm-markdown-parser https://github.com/cloudflare/rustwasm-worker-template/

-This creates a directory called
+This command creates a directory called

 rustwasm-markdown-parser which you can now